 Your cart is currently empty.Continue Shopping

 Renowned business management consultants Eric Flamholtz and Yvonne Randle have written a new book to help business leadership deal with the current pandemic crisis.
-The book will be released July 7th and is available for purchase now.

 The challenge to leadership of all types of organizations both public and private, governmental as well as business from the pandemic caused by the coronavirus and the resulting COVID-19 disease is unprecedented in modern history.
 Although there have been plagues through human history such as the Black plague that began in 1347 and the 1918 Flu Pandemic that killed an estimated 50 million people worldwide, never before in human history has a pandemic occurred globally with such swiftness and ferocity.
 The difference today is due to the unprecedented globalization of travel and movement of peoples.

 The purpose of this book is to provide practical guidance for leaders facing crises such as the pandemic caused by the coronavirus and the resulting COVID-19.
 The pandemic’s impact will be vast.
 In the 1990s, the introduction of the internet had enormous impact on many aspects of life and business operations.
 However, the impact of the Pandemic is likely to be even greater than the impact of the internet.
 There simply will not be a return to “normal” as we once knew it.

 During the blossoming of the internet, there were people who foresaw its coming impact on business and took advantage of it for their businesses.
 Bill Gates, for example, sent an email to employees in 1995 declaring that the “internet has to be elevated to the highest level of importance.”
 Similarly, Harvey Golub, CEO of AMEX stated that: “The internet will change everything.”
 On the contrary, there were business that failed to appreciate the impact of the internet were destroyed it and particularly the rise of one of its creatures, Amazon.com.